 In 2024, Delta topped The Wall Street Journal's annual rankings of airlines and earned first place in the 2024 Readers’ Choice Awards for Best Airlines in the U.S. by Condé Nast Traveler.

-In 2024, exclusive Delta One Clubs for customers traveling in business class are slated to open at New York–Kennedy, Los Angeles, and Boston.
+In 2024, Exclusive Delta One Clubs for customers travelling in business class are slated to open at New York–Kennedy, Los Angeles, and Boston.

 In April 2025, two Delta Air Lines flights experienced incidents in which ceiling panels detached mid-flight, injuring at least one passenger.
-The events occurred on a Boeing 757 and a Boeing 717, leading to scrutiny of Delta’s maintenance practices.
+The events occurred on a Boeing 757 and a Boeing 717, prompting scrutiny of Delta’s maintenance practices and the condition of its older aircraft.

 As of May 2025, Delta Air Lines operates or has previously operated to the following destinations.
 This table does not include destinations served by Delta's regional subsidiary, Delta Connection.

-As part of its efforts to improve customer experience, Delta introduced several service upgrades in 2025.
-These included free Wi-Fi access for SkyMiles members on most domestic flights, expanded Delta Sky Club lounge facilities, and new premium dining options featuring branded offerings such as Shake Shack.
+As part of its efforts to improve customer experience, Delta introduced several service upgrades in 2025, including free Wi-Fi access for SkyMiles members on most domestic flights, expanded Delta Sky Club lounge facilities, and new premium dining options featuring branded offerings such as Shake Shack.

 The United States of America is a federal republic located...